Add To Favorites

-What kind of helicopter model would you like to make?
+Students choose a helicopter model to make.
 What work will it do?
-Use your imagination along with these ideas to make a realistic replica.
+Then use their imagination along with these ideas to make a realistic replica.

 Crumple aluminum foil to create an armature (lightweight form).
 Shape the foil into a helicopter body, tail boom, and drive shaft for the main rotor.

 Cover the foil with a layer of brightly colored Crayola® Model Magic.
-Use two or three colors if you wish.
-Mix them to create new hues.
+Use two or three colors and mix them to create new hues.
 Blend in white Model Magic for tints.
 Air-dry the helicopter at least 24 hours.

 Draw and cut out a cockpit.
-Show yourself as pilot!
-Use Crayola School Glue to attach the cockpit to the front of your helicopter.
-Air-dry your construction.
+Students show themselves as the pilot!
+Use Crayola School Glue to attach the cockpit to the front of the helicopter.
+Air-dry.